SoftingIndustrial/datafeed-edge-connector/edgeconnector-fanuc/README.md

 ### Softing License

-**dataFEED edgeConnector Fanuc**'s scope of delivery includes a time-limited and functionaly unlimited demo mode.
+**dataFEED edgeConnector FANUC CNC**'s scope of delivery includes a time-limited and functionaly unlimited demo mode.
 The demo mode is started immediately once the module has been started without a valid license.
-It will expire after 72 hours and **dataFEED edgeConnector Fanuc** stops working.
+It will expire after 72 hours and **dataFEED edgeConnector FANUC CNC** stops working.
-To remove the time limitation of the demo mode **dataFEED edgeConnector Fanuc** must be licensed.
+To remove the time limitation of the demo mode **dataFEED edgeConnector FANUC CNC** must be licensed.
-**dataFEED edgeConnector Fanuc** uses a floating license mechanism.
+**dataFEED edgeConnector FANUC CNC** uses a floating license mechanism.
-A working floating license server is required to have **dataFEED edgeConnector Fanuc** successfully licensed.
+A working floating license server is required to have **dataFEED edgeConnector FANUC CNC** successfully licensed.

 Please see the [License README page](../Licenses/README.md) for further details.

-The license activation for **dataFEED edgeConnector Fanuc** is described at the [README page](../Licenses/SoftingLicenseServer/README.md) of the Softing License Server.
+The license activation for **dataFEED edgeConnector FANUC CNC** is described at the [README page](../Licenses/SoftingLicenseServer/README.md) of the Softing License Server.